Right now I feel like one of those teachers who gives a test without thinking about how hard the test actually might be.

 How many police officers were there within three blocks of the area where Heather Heyer was killed?

-I’ve found evidence of zero police officers near the scene.
+I’ve zero found evidence of any police officers near the scene.

 Who responded to help the injured after the Dodge Challenger drove into the crowd?